 100% of the donations will go toward the renovations and requirements of getting us into our new home.

-If you’re the owner of a local business that has services we might benefit from, we encourage you to contact John Saunders at Larson & Darby.
+Currently renovations are complete, yet services will still be needed to maintain the building.
+If you are the owner of a local business that has services we might benefit from, we encourage you to contact Erin Eckhardt at firstname.lastname@example.org.

 Yes!
 Family Service Agency is always open to donations of services and materials.
-Working through Larson & Darby, when you submit your bid for services, note that you desire to donate in that way, specifically.
+The donations will help maintain our renovated building.
 And don't forget, your donation is tax deductible!

 FSA has been in our current facility for over 43 years.
 Our expectations are that this new location will be our home for the foreseeable future.